pixel

 Bears injury report: Rome Odunze, Luther Burden III out vs. Packers

-3 hours agoScott Bair
+1 month agoScott Bair

 [READ: Kevin Warren: Chicago Bears stadium search will expand beyond Illinois]

-Tremaine Edmunds (groin) is another wild card here, having been designated to return off injured reserve on Monday.
-He was designated as questionable, though the interior linebacker remains on IR and the Bears would have to make a transaction to activate him.
-That news would likely come Friday.
-That would be of great benefit to Chicago despite the fact D’Marco Jackson has played well with T.J.
-Edwards in his stead.
+Tremaine Edmunds (groin) is another wild card, having been designated to return from injured reserve Monday.
+He was listed as questionable on the Bears’ injury report, though the interior linebacker remains on injured reserve, and the Bears would have to make a transaction to activate him.
+That news likely would come Friday.

 [MORE: Bears linebacker D’Marco Jackson wins NFC Defensive Player of Week honor]

 While the Bears will be without some key receivers, they still have options.
-DJ Moore is fresh off a huge, two-touchdown performance.
+DJ Moore is fresh off a huge two-touchdown performance.
 Olamide Zaccheaus is productive in the slot.
-And tight end Colston Loveland can play anywhere across the formation and has been the team’s leading receiver since Week 6.
+And rookie tight end Colston Loveland can play anywhere across the formation and has been the team’s leading receiver since Week 6.

 “We’ve got some young guys in there that we were really impressed with throughout training camp that ended up on being on the practice squad,” Johnson said in a Thursday press conference, before the injury report was announced.
 “If called upon, I think they’ve done a great job soaking the offense in over the course of the season so far and being involved.
 Coach El has done a great job with them just keeping them engaged and walking through.
-They’re in a great spot and I feel that way about all the guys that are either on the practice squad or have been primarily special teams players to this point.”
+They’re in a great spot, and I feel that way about all the guys that are either on the practice squad or have been primarily special-teams players to this point.”